jklzz02/Cities-Rest-API/README.md

 ```

 Needed libraries and their versions can be consulted in [composer.json](/composer.json)
-To install needed libraries run:
+to install needed libraries run:

 ```BASH
 composer install